Last updated: April 12th, 2023

 Honeymoon Beach has flush restrooms, foot showers, hammocks, shaded areas, and a water sports center called The Hut at Honeymoon Beach.
 The Hut rents watersports equipment individually or as an all-inclusive Day Pass for $49 per person: Lounge Chair, Snorkel Gear, Kayak, Stand Up Paddleboard, Float, and Locker with Lock.

-Honeymoon offers the possibility of shade beneath the large Maho tree near the center of the beach or under one of the low-lying seagrapes.
+Honeymoon Beach offers the possibility of shade beneath the large Maho tree near the center of the beach or under one of the low-lying seagrapes.

 Snorkeling At Honeymoon Beach

 The best honeymoon beach snorkeling is over the coral reef described in the Salomon Bay section, which lies off the rocky point on the west side of Honeymoon Beach.